 A. confirm game time and location with the Assigner.

-B. provide game-day contact information to assigned umpires.
-C. promptly pay the umpires.
+B. provide game-day contact information to assigned officials.
+C. promptly pay the officials.

-D. provide umpires directions to the game.
+D. provide officials directions to the game.

-E. provide umpires with parking information and parking permits when necessary.
-F. provide umpires with the location of locker room facilities and towels.
+E. provide officials with parking information and parking permits when necessary.
+F. provide officials with the location of locker room facilities and towels.

-G. notify umpires and Assigner immediately of changes to game times and/or dates.
+G. notify officials and Assigner immediately of changes to game times and/or dates.

-H. promptly complete and return an umpire evaluation form for each umpire after each contest.
+H. promptly complete and return an official evaluation form for each official after each contest.

-2. Teams may, if they desire, provide the Assigner the names of up to 2 umpires that they request not be assigned to their team's games 30 days before the regular season begins.
+2. Teams may, if they desire, provide the Assigner the names of up to 2 officials that they request not be assigned to their team's games 30 days before the regular season begins.
 The Assigner will make every effort to follow the team’s request in this regard, but may not be able to do so in all cases or in the postseason tournament.

 DISCIPLINARY ACTION

-The MLUA Board has the ability to discipline umpires for behaviors and actions that are unbecoming of an upstanding member.
+The MLUA Board has the ability to discipline officials for behaviors and actions that are unbecoming of an upstanding member.

 1. The MLUA Board shall establish a “Disciplinary Review Committee” to review offenses and